Ibizugbe/Capstone-Project-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# chopLife

-> Description the project.
+> chopLife is a food delivery app that connects users to their favorite restaurants.
+It provides a platform for users to get their favorite meals to their doorstep from their favorite restaurants, for restaurants to connect more with customers, for dispatch riders to connect more with customers.

 ## Built With

-- Major languages
+- Major languages: HTML, CSS and javaScript
-- Frameworks
+- Frameworks: Bootstrap
-- Technologies used
+- Technologies used: git-flow, webhint, lighthouse, Eslint.

 ## Live Demo (if available)